 Many of us began buying kids toys before our little bundles of joy were even born.
 Little did we know, those same toys would create a constant struggle to maintain a clean house.
-If you are ready to end the battle and declutter your kids toys then let’s get started!
+If you are ready to learn how to declutter kid’s toys, then let’s get started!

 Welcome to Day 4 of the Declutter Your Life series!

-Each post is full of practical tips to make mom life easier.
+Each post in this series is full of practical tips to make your mom life easier.

 Today we are tackling one of the main causes of clutter – KIDS!

-But before we get there you may want to start at the beginning:
+But before we get there you may want to start see what else we covered in previous posts:

-Now on to our topic of the day: Kid Clutter
+Now on to our topic of the day: Toy Clutter

 First, let me say that we used to have a house FULL of toys.

-I mean that literally – our house was very tiny and was packed with all of our kid’s playthings.
+I mean that literally – our house was very tiny and was packed with all of the typical hallmarks of childhood:

 Eventually, it all just became too much.